 When most people think about journaling, they think of just writing down ideas.
 I always think of blank books and writing down my day’s events, which seems so time-consuming.
 For some people, these just do not seem to work and they stop journaling.
-Does this sound familiar?
-You may want to consider creating a bullet journal.
+If you don’t know what is a bullet journal, read on and prepare to love this method of journaling!

 What is a Bullet Journal?